thuanz123/realfill/README.md

 More info: https://pytorch.org/docs/stable/generated/torch.optim.Optimizer.zero_grad.html

 ## Acknowledge
 This repo is built upon the code of DreamBooth from diffusers and we thank the developers for their great works and efforts to release source code.
-Furthermore, a special "thank you" to RealFill's author for publishing such an amazing work.
+Furthermore, a special "thank you" to RealFill's authors for publishing such an amazing work.